pingcap/tiflow/docs/design/2022-03-16-ticdc-leveldb-sorter.md

 Because all events are written to leveldb, TiCDC needs a GC mechanism to free disk in time.

-Leveldb sorter adopts `DeleteRange` approach, which bulk delete key-values that has been outputted.
+Leveldb sorter adopts `DeleteRange` approach, which bulk deletes key-values that has been outputted.
 It minimizes the GC impact to `Writer` and `Reader` for both read/write throughput and latency.